 During the day, you may not even notice traffic noise because it is all around us.
 However, when filming at night, this is one of the most difficult noises to get rid of during post-production.

 Traffic noise is created by cars and trucks passing by on the road near your shoot location at high speeds.
-If you are filming on a busy street or highway.

 What Is A Night Film Shoot?